lgblgblgb/xemu/README.md

-# X-cLCD
+# X-Emulators

-Commodore LCD, Commodore 65 (and Commodore VIC-20) emulator

-(Note: about the Commodore VIC-20 and Commodore 65, see below)
+Emulations running on Linux/Unix/Windows of various (mainly 8 bit) machines, including the Commodore LCD and Commodore 65 as well.

 WARNING: there is *nothing* too much common in these machines.
 The only reason that I emulate these within a single project, that I can easily re-use some of the components needed, that's all!

+For some story line: http://cubed-borka.blogspot.hu/2016/05/my-commodore-65-and-commodore-lcd.html

 Commodore LCD is a highly unknown portable LCD based device with battery power and ability to "sleep" with SRAMs still powered.
 Unfortunately the project was stopped